K999, for last chance dogs!

 The Canine & Feline Behavioural Association (CFBA); “The leader in the field of dog and cat behaviour solutions.
 Pet owners are assured that any member of the CFBA has a proven record of success and knowledge.
 The CFBA works with most of the UK pet insurance companies through referrals from veterinary practices.
 The Cambridge Institute of Dog Behaviour & Training (CIDBT) is the education section of the CFBA and their courses meet the criteria demanded to achieve accreditation by the Kennel Club.
 The CFBA carefully selects membership from the very best of Britain’s dog and cat behaviourists to provide solutions to the UK pet problems”

-As a member of the CFBA Vets can instruct a client to contact myself regarding a behavioural issue after completing a referral form or providing a referral letter.
+As a member of the CFBA Vets can instruct a client to contact myself regarding a behavioural issue after completing a referral form (below) or providing a referral letter.
 Alternatively, the vet can contact myself and pass the client and case details directly.

 The CFBA is recognised and accepted by Pet Insurance companies who cover behavioural problems and meets their criteria for competence and excellence.
 This often means the behavioural consultation costs being reclaimable on the dog’s insurance.